nmeum/input/README.md

 scratch by myself.
 This implementation is a simpler than rlwrap and additionally supports custom completions (`-c` flag).

+## History

+The first versions of input (up until version 0.7.2) used a fork of the [linenoise][linenoise repo] editing library.
+Since linenoise wasn't properly maintained, later version switched to BSD editline and GNU readline.

 ## Features

 * Support for readline-like key bindings.